 29. Keep It Light and Airy

-When you choose light and airy colors, like this combination of light blue and yellow, it feels like the living room is brighter and gives you more room to breathe.
-The color choices aren’t random; they are reminiscent of sunny skies and golden wheat fields.
+Light, airy colors, like this combination of pale blue and yellow, make a room feel spacious.
+These choices aren’t random; they are reminiscent of sunny skies and wheat fields, creating a natural, breathable vibe perfect for relaxing.

 30. Bubble Gum Pink

-It doesn’t matter if it’s a few accessories, a large piece of furniture, or an entire wall; it just adds a burst of excitement to any room.
-PPG’s Bubblegum Pink is pretty awesome.
+Whether it is a few accessories, a piece of furniture, or an entire wall, it adds a burst of excitement.
+PPG’s Bubblegum Pink is a solid choice for the bold at heart.

 31. Bold, Brave, and Red

-When used in living rooms, red creates a cozy, inviting atmosphere perfect for unwinding.
+Red creates a cozy, inviting atmosphere perfect for evening unwinding.

 32. Add Texture and Definition with Painted Panelboard